Co-opetition – When does partnering with a competitor make sense?

 The returns from various forms of supply chain collaboration vary based on operational types and the synergy between involved entities.
 When competitors strive to reach the same target customers, they construct downstream supply chains to deliver parallel products to similar or closely situated locations.
 Consequently, the most significant returns from supply chain collaboration stem from partnerships between competitors, giving rise to the concept of supply chain co-opetition.

-While co-opetition offers numerous benefits, it's essential for businesses to carefully evaluate whether partnering with competitors aligns with their strategic objectives and organisational culture.
+While co-opetition offers numerous benefits, it's essential for businesses to carefully evaluate whether partnering with a competitor aligns with their strategic objectives and organisational culture.
 Here are some scenarios where co-opetition may make sense:

 Supply chains face constant pressure to improve efficiency and operational distinctiveness, which are critical to businesses.
 A widely embraced approach to counteract this pressure is supply chain collaboration.
 This involves two or more companies joining forces to manage parts or all their supply chain operations together.
 The goal of this teamwork is to generate significant benefits and advantages for all involved parties.